The Magicks of Megas-tu: Production

 In 1969, writer Larry Brody pitched a number of story ideas for the third season of Star Trek: The Original Series.
 He was unsure about how far these stories ideas were taken through the production team, and whether or not series creator Gene Roddenberry had ever seen them.
 Amongst the ideas was the plot that later became "The Magicks of Megas-tu".
 Three years later in 1972, Brody was invited by producer D.C.
 Fontana to pitch ideas for an episode of Star Trek: The Animated Series.
 When he arrived to pitch to Fontana, she instead ushered him into a room with Roddenberry.
 The Star Trek creator was pleased with the idea for "The Magicks of Megas-tu", saying that they had tried to do a magic based episode ("Catspaw") in the second season of The Original Series but he was unsatisfied with the effects due to the budgetary constraints.

 At this point the plot concerned the crew of the Enterprise coming across God in space, something which Roddenberry had previously wanted to include in The Original Series but it had been turned down by NBC Primetime's executives.
 He thought that such an idea might be palatable to the Daytime executives instead.
 Roddenberry felt that such an episode would work better in animated form and asked Brody to work up a full script.
 Brody returned home and started work on the script immediately, wanting to improve it far beyond the point that he had developed when he pitched it for The Original Series.

 Roddenberry took the God idea to the NBC executives, who were concerned with the "blinding flash of light" representing God.
 They rejected the inclusion of God, and the production crew realized that they needed to move the episode in the direction of magic rather than religion.
 Brody re-wrote the story to include the Devil instead of God.
 The script went through several re-writes, with Fontana and Brody meeting to discuss the changes that Roddenberry had requested.
 Brody later regretted not speaking to Roddenberry directly, as at times he didn't understand what changes he was being asked to make.
 Fontana was aware of the controversial content of the episode, and later said that some people felt that "The Magicks of Megas-tu" dealt with the Devil sympathetically, but believed that it was good.

-Following the submission of the script, Roddenberry re-wrote the dialogue to the extent that Brody didn't recognise any of it when he received the final version.
+Following the submission of the script, Roddenberry re-wrote the dialogue to the extent that Brody did not recognise any of it when he received the final version.
 However, Brody's name remained credited on it.
 Afterwards, he was invited to attend the cast recording session for the episode, where he met the actors including Shatner and Nimoy.
 "The Magicks of Megas-tu" was one of two episodes of The Animated Series previously pitched for live-action Star Trek, the other being David Gerrold's "More Tribbles, More Troubles".
 Brody later wrote the episode "Tattoo" for the second season of Star Trek: Voyager.